 - muscle control, functioning, and strength

-- Occupational therapy: An occupational therapist can help people living with tremors to continue to engage in their usual daily activities.
+Occupational therapy: An occupational therapist can help people living with tremors to continue engaging in their usual daily activities.

 What therapies treat shaky hands?

-A doctor may recommend one or more strategies to help ease the symptoms of essential tremor.
+A therapist may recommend one or more strategies to help ease the symptoms of essential tremors.
 Suggestions may include:

 - Using heavier objects: You may need to replace lightweight or delicate objects, such as glasses, silverware, or plates, with heavier versions.
 The extra weight may make the items easier to handle.

 - Using specially designed utensils and tools with special grips: Gripping and controlling items like pens, pencils, garden tools, and kitchen utensils may be difficult if you have shaky hands.